 Modern veterinary care includes routine screening questions about specific behavior complaints—such as inappropriate or undesirable chewing, growling, or odd behavior—in addition to routine questions that alert your veterinarian to potential medical problems.
 This routine screening helps establish what is normal for your dog.
 If your veterinarian does not ask about behavior problems, be sure to mention them yourself.
 Unfortunately, many owners do not report behavior problems to their veterinarians, and these problems are a major reason pets are given away or put to sleep.

 Video of your dog’s behavior can help ensure that your veterinarian makes an accurate diagnosis.
 The questionnaire relies on your description and, because of this, is more subjective.
-However, when combined with video, your veterinarian can use questionnaires to diagnose the behavior problem.
+However, when combined with video, your veterinarian can use questionnaires to diagnose behavior problems.
 When you recognize the behaviors leading to or associated with the problematic ones, you can avoid or prevent the situation that leads up to the problem.
 By viewing the problematic behavior on video, your veterinarian can work with you to help treat the condition.

 Anxiety is the anticipation of danger accompanied by signs of tension (vigilance, increased movement, and tense muscles).
 The focus of anxiety can be internal or external.

 A dog in conflict has tendencies to perform more than one type of activity at once.
 For example, a dog may want to approach a person to get a treat, but may also be afraid of the person and unwilling to come too close.
 The motivation for the conflict, except for extreme instances associated with survival functions (for example, eating), is very hard to identify in animals.
 Conflict might result in aggression or displacement behaviors (see below).

 Dominance refers to competition over a limited resource (for example, a treat, a favorite toy, or a comfortable resting place).
 A higher-ranking animal can displace a lower-ranking one from the resource.
 Rank or hierarchy is usually defined by an ability to control the resource.
 A dominant animal is not the one engaged in the most fighting.
 Most high-ranking animals can be identified by the submissive behavior exhibited toward them by others in their group.
 Dominance terminology applies to communication between members of a single species (dog-to-dog) but does not apply to communication between species (human-to-dog).